Tools /Meeting cost calculator

 How to calculate the true cost of a meeting

-Add attendee groups by role, count, and rate.
-Pick hourly or annual salary, and the calculator handles the conversion using a 2,080 hour work year.
-Set duration, recurrence, and currency to get the single, monthly, and annual cost in seconds.
+Add attendee groups with a role, headcount, and rate.
+Pick hourly or annual salary, and the calculator converts using a 2,080 hour work year.
+Set duration and recurrence, pick a currency, and you'll see the single meeting cost plus monthly and annual projections.

 Switch on the fully loaded cost multiplier to include benefits, taxes, and overhead.
 Switch on recovery time to add the 23 minute focus loss after every meeting.
 Use the live timer mode during a Zoom, Google Meet, or Microsoft Teams call to watch the cost tick up in real time, then copy a clean summary for Slack, email, or your meeting notes.